FatihAkmalH/FatihAkmalH/README.md

 - 👋 Hi, I’m @FatihAkmalH
 - 👀 I’m interested in Front-end Web Development and Design
 - 🌱 I’m currently learning javascript and react.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m  not looking to collaborate but if you want to collaborate you can contact me
 - 📫 How to reach me fatihakmal2424@gmail.com

 <!---